Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 ## Using Auth0 actions

 [Auth0 actions](https://auth0.com/docs/customize/actions) can be used to customize the application in Auth0.
-Here's an example of how to change the application name in Auth0 to be `konnect_portal_id+konnect_developer_id+konnect_application_id` instead of the default name set by the Developer.
-We can get this info from the application metadata.
-Note that this example uses the Auth0 management api.
+Using Auth0 actions, you can configure the application name in Auth0 to be something custom, instead of the default name set by the developer in the Konnect Developer Portal.
+Here's an example that sets the application name to be `konnect_portal_id+konnect_developer_id+konnect_application_id`.
 For some other actions it is possible to make changes directly via the api object passed to the `onExecuteCredentialsExchange`.

 1. Follow the [Auth0 documentation](https://auth0.com/docs/customize/actions/write-your-first-action#create-an-action) to create a custom action on the "Machine to Machine" flow.